graygnuorg/go-gdbm/README.md

     Report failure after this many failures.

-On success, the function returns the reference to a `RecoveryStat` value:
+On success, the function returns a reference to a `RecoveryStat` value:

 * `BackupName` __string__